Off-Ice Hockey Training for Unstoppable Strength and Speed

 You get all the same benefits as with the full lifts with less timing issues and injury risk.

-In addition to the exercises listed above, you'll want to complement low-rep max strength training with higher rep "assistance" work that helps build muscle and keep your joints healthy.
+In addition to all the exercises listed above, you'll want to complement low-rep max strength training with higher rep "assistance" work that helps build muscle and keep your joints healthy.

 I'm talking about: